Coast & Country Housing Limited

+The company closed on 7 May 2015.

 Services

 Established in 2001, Coast & Country is the largest registered housing provider in Redcar and Cleveland.
 Its current rental housing stock totals over 10,500 properties (2018) with estates located in a diverse range of urban areas, seaside resorts and rural villages.
 It took over the ownership and management of homes from Redcar and Cleveland Borough Council in July 2002.

 Regeneration projects

 The company is also pursuing an ambitious regeneration and development program which will see multimillion-pound investment in the regeneration of several estates within Redcar and Cleveland including Blayberry/Burnmoor Estate, Redcar and the Westfield Estate, Loftus as well as developments further afield in Filey and Middlesbrough.

 Energy efficiency projects

 Coast & Country, is investing £1.5 million in making nearly 100 homes more energy efficient and economical to run.
 Three blocks, comprising 72 flats, at Barley Hill Close, Normanby, are to undergo a series of environmental improvement work.
 This will include external wall insulation, new windows, new roof coverings and solar panels, which will power the lifts and lights in the communal areas and the installation of one communal satellite dish.